-Abraham the father is remembered in the New Testament not only as of the father of the Jewish people but also of Christians.
+Abraham, the father, is remembered in the New Testament as the father of the Jewish people and Christians.
 For the faith of Abraham was so great God made a covenant with him.
 That is, of those who have believed in Christ, from all nations, as those who inherit the promise given to him.
 In the time of the patriarchs, the father was the priest for the whole family.
 About him, the Savior tells the Jews who sought to kill him.

 Is Abraham the father of faith?

-As we know, Abraham spent his early life in the city of Ur, in Chaldea, today’s Iraq.
+As we know, Abraham spent his early life in Ur, in Chaldea, today’s Iraq.
 It is said that 24 miles.
 South of Ur is a group of mounds known as Eridu, the home of Adalah.
 Archaeologists agree that this was the Garden of Eden.
-Today, Ur is just a railway station, a station about 119 miles away.
+Today, Ur is just a railway station about 119 miles away.

 The Bible tells us that God’s first conversation with Abraham was when he was in Ur.
 Terah took his son Abram, Lot, the son of Haran, his son’s son, and Sarai, his daughter-in-law, his son Abram’s wife.
 And they went out together from Ur of Chaldea to the land of Canaan.